Mostafa-DE/delang/README.md

 ![alt text](https://res.cloudinary.com/dcj3o6yi5/image/upload/v1694817428/delang_ir5crh.gif)

 # What is delang?
+is an interpreted, functional, dynamic, high-level programming language.
+It is Javascript-Python-like, combining the two language syntaxes.
-Delang (DE) is a user-friendly programming language developed as a graduate project.
+The language was created as a project for a graduate degree.
-It incorporates concepts from various programming languages to create a unique and enjoyable coding experience.

 ## Key Features
 * Functional Programming